krox/hops/docs/design.md

 * The `.as_complex()` method re-interprets one axis of a real view as real/imaginary components.
 * Strides between real and imaginary parts can be arbitrary.
 The references passed as arguments to `func` are to local variables inside the kernel-wrapper function, which handles the actual memory accesses.
 * By convention, the first parameter is treated as read-write, the others are only read.
 (Future: making this more flexible, though that would require)
+* note that this is using a custom (quite simple) implementation of complex numbers `hops::complex<T>`.
+  * Rationale for yet another complex number type: It seems that `cuda::std::complex<T>` inherits the issues of `std::complex<T>` (namely, plenty of branching in order to handle non-finite values "correctly"). `thrust::complex<T>` seems to be better, but we dont want to rely on that I think.
+See https://godbolt.org/z/vTe1P8rnE (just the size of the `cuda::std` code is ridiculous)
+  * On a binary level, `{std,cuda::std,thrust,hops}::complex<T>` are all compatible of course.
+Its just a pair of numbers, not padding or anything.
+  *

 ### Alternative 1:
 make the precise cuda signature generated: